-Un-like the scene I was standing in the middle of….
+Un-like the scene I was standing in the middle of…

-It was about 22:00 (10 pm) on a Friday evening and I was pretty much done for this shift, it had been a long drawn out day and I was already beaten from all the calls we had taken along with driving around in this ambulance.
+It was about 22:00 (10 pm) on a Friday evening and I was pretty much done for this shift, it had been a long drawn out day and I was already beaten from all the calls we had taken along with driving around in our rig.
 The only thing I did enjoy was the weather.
 You couldn’t have asked for a more perfect early fall day, crisp air warmed by the sun, leaves still trying to hold onto all of their color touched by the sunlight throughout the day, almost as if it was kissing each leaf saying “It’s your turn now, turn your beautiful colors as we will gaze upon your beauty.
 Your reds, your golds, and your yellows, those captivating hues we look forward to seeing, always leaving us with a great desire to wish them to stay as they begin to fade away and fall to the ground.

-As we usually watched t.v at this time, or chatted with our fellow workers about our calls we had taken in the ambulance bay, I decided instead to catch my breath and lay on my bunk for a bit of quiet time.
+As we usually watched t.v at this time or chatted with our fellow workers about our calls we had taken in the ambulance bay, I decided instead to catch my breath and lay on my bunk for a bit of quiet time.
 I had heard a lot of the other calls that went out that day through the radio.
-I remember taking in a geriatric patient (typical basic EMT run) for ‘one not feeling well’ to one of local hospitals, on the way out of the E.R. we were just about to turn the corner to exit and I heard the ambulance entrance doors whip open!
+I remember taking in a geriatric patient (typical basic EMT run) for ‘one not feeling well’ to one of the local hospitals, on the way out of the E.R. we were just about to turn the corner to exit and I heard the ambulance entrance doors whip open!
 Voices loud and chaotic!
-As my partner and I abruptly stopped to let whatever was going on to pass us…..I saw it.
+As my partner and I abruptly stopped to let whatever was going on pass us…..I saw it.

 As I lay on my bunk re-living that thinking “Thank God that wasn’t my truck that got called” What would I have done?
 Would I have panicked?
 Would I have gotten through it?
 Would I have driven code 3 ok?